General Rules of Petanque

 3. Proper Technique and Strategy Planning: Mastering the proper throwing technique is key to success in Petanque.
 Practice your pointing and shooting skills to become more accurate and consistent.
 Develop strategic thinking by analyzing the terrain, opponents' positions, and planning your moves accordingly.
 A combination of skill and strategy will greatly enhance your Petanque experience.

-Also Read General Rules of Playing Vx Sport
+Also Read General Rules of Kegel Sport

 Starting and Taking Turns